Compare Chroma and Neo4j side by side. Both are tools in the Vector Databases category.

 Key criteria to evaluate when comparing Vector Databases solutions:

-Chroma is an open-source embedding database designed for simplicity and developer experience.
+Chroma is an open-source embedding database designed for simplicity and developer experience, licensed under Apache 2.0.
 It provides a lightweight, easy-to-use API for storing, querying, and filtering embeddings locally or in the cloud.
-Chroma is the default vector store in many LLM frameworks like LangChain and LlamaIndex, making it extremely popular for prototyping and building RAG applications quickly.

 Neo4j is the world's leading graph database, widely used for building knowledge graphs that power AI applications.
 Its native graph storage and Cypher query language enable complex relationship queries, pattern matching, and path finding.
 Neo4j's GenAI integrations include vector search, LLM-powered knowledge graph construction, and GraphRAG capabilities that combine structured graph data with LLM reasoning for more accurate, explainable AI.